 We are in dialogue with Cargill on the issue and they are signaling progress so we hope that this deforestation risk will be resolved.
 What we need for that to happen is action.

 Launched in 2019, the Grieg Seafood Excellence (GSE) Program is an integrated management system that incorporates the best practices in safety, environment and social licence.
 All Grieg BC’s sites are being held accountable to this higher internal standard to demonstrate our commitment to sustainable operations.

 The GSE program also incorporates elements of the BAP (Best Aquaculture Practices), ASC and OSSE (Occupational Safety Standard of Excellence) certification standards that will assist our sites in achieving or maintaining these certifications.

 Through the GSE program, Grieg BC is currently seeking ASC certification for its Nootka Sound sea sites by 2020.
 This is the world’s leading standard for aquaculture.

 To read more about Grieg BC’s ASC certification goals, click here.

-On December 1, 2019, Grieg Seafood BC has begun decreasing its purchase of and reliance on single-use plastics for its office and sea site accommodations, including bottled water and plastic straws.
+Grieg Seafood BC has begun decreasing its purchase of and reliance on single-use plastics for its office and sea site accommodations, including bottled water, plastic bags and plastic straws.
 Grieg will also limit its purchasing of company T-shirts and other wearable apparel, as we believe in reducing our impact on the growing microplastics problem in our oceans:

 Polyester, nylon, acrylic, and other synthetic fibers — all of which are forms of plastic — are now about 60 percent of the material that makes up our clothes worldwide.
 Synthetic plastic fibers are cheap and extremely versatile, providing for stretch and breathability in athleisure, and warmth and sturdiness in winter clothes.